timescale/docs/api/_hyperfunctions/max_n/into_array.md

         type: MaxN
         description: >
           The aggregate to return the results from.
-Note that the exact type here will vary based on the type of data stored.
+Note that the exact type here varies based on the type of data stored in the aggregate.
     returns:
       - column: into_array
         type: BIGINT[] | DOUBLE PRECISION[] | TIMESTAMPTZ[]